Vectorized/Aris/README.md

     <span>0</span><span>1</span><span>2</span>
 </div>
 ```

+Explanation (skip if you can figure out from the example):

 - If the starting element is a string, it is treated as a tag name.
      `['div', 'Text']`    =>    `<div>Text</div>`